elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

       ![Use labels to produce unique node names](doc/images/label-example.png)

-   - `Component source`: A read-only property that identifies source information from where the component specification was loaded.
+   - `Component source`: A read-only property that identifies source information about a component, such as the type of catalog in which this component is stored and any unique identifying information.
 This property is displayed for informational purposes only.

 1. Enter the following values for the `SimpleHttpOperator` properties: